+This development is linked to the capital's large and very active IoT ecosystem.
+More than 250 startups and established companies are active in the IoT in Berlin, and many other multipliers, universities and research representatives are active in the field.
 This effect is reinforced by a high density of innovation campuses, accelerators, incubators, company builders, and researchers driving the issue and bringing new business and focus areas to the marketplace.
 Scientific institutions are also increasingly focusing on IoT.

 Further confirmation came when Berlin was named an IoT Hub within the framework of the Digital Hub Initiative of the Federal Ministry of Economics.